 If you’re unable to book appointments using the website, you can phone the NHS on 119 between 7am and 11pm, seven days a week.
 You cannot book your vaccine with the University Medical Centre, or with any other GP surgery in Bath and North East Somerset; all vaccination appointments in the area are being processed at the national vaccination centres unless you’re in one of the priority groups.

 If your plans change, you can change your vaccination booking through the National Booking Service at any time.
-Please note that if you need to change either dose appointment, you need to cancel that appointment first.

 What if the national booking system doesn’t have any locations near me?